jonghall/IBM_Cloud_Classic_API/VirtualServers/README.md

 Field | Required |Field Description
 ----- | -------- |-----------------
 Order | Optional |field for tracking or sorting.
 Not used by script ID    | Optional |VSI ID (found via SLCLI VS LIST).
-If specified it will used instead of hostName (prefered).
+If specified it will used instead of fullyQualifiedDomainName which may not be unique in SL (prefered). fullyQualifiedDomainName|Required|SL fullyQualifiedDomainName.
-HOSTNAME|Required|SL Hostname.
 Must be unique if you don't specify the correct VSI ID.
 Script will it look up.
 WAIT  | Required |Number of seconds to wait after powering on or off VM before moving to next VSI

 Example CSV file
 ```
-Order,id,hostname,wait
-1,13405579,centos02,60
-2,13405577,centos01,30
-3,13405581,centos03,30
+Order,id,fullyQualifiedDomainName,wait
+1,13405579,centos02.ibmsldemo.com,60
+2,13405577,centos01.ibmsldemo.com,30
+3,13405581,centos03.ibmsldemo.com,30
 ```
 The *ShowVirtualServerPowerState.py* script can be used to verify status after running script.
 This script does not require input and instead lists all VSI's in a Datacenter.